 1. Pseudo code is understood by the programmers of all types.

 2. It enables the programmer to concentrate only on the algorithm part of the code development.

 Knowledge Based Questions:

 a) What is algorithm?

 Comprehension Based Questions:

-- b.“It is easy to solve a problem using flowchart than algorithm”-explain.
+b) “It is convenient to solve a problem using flowchart than algorithm”-explain.

 Read the stem and answer the questions:

 Mahin and Rakib are two friends.
 Mahin solved a problem using a number of simbols and Rakib solved the same problem through a series of descriptions.
 Eventually they wrote the program following their solution in the ‘C’ programming language.